-As I end my Nepal trip that lasted more than a month, I was ready to fly to Bhutan.
+As I ended my Nepal trip that lasted more than a month, I was ready to fly to Bhutan.
 This is when I realized a detailed article about Nepal visa requirements for Indians would be a good idea.

 Even though the rules and regulations regarding Indians entering Nepal and vice versa are pretty simple, there is often some confusion regarding this.
 In this article, I will try to explain Nepal entry requirements for fellow Indians.

-The friendship between India and Nepal goes a long way.
+As you might already know, the friendship between India and Nepal goes a long way.
 Diplomatic relations between these two countries have been strong for a long time.

 This friendship has led to an agreement of free movement between India and Nepal.
 According to the 1950 Indo-Nepal Treaty of Peace and Friendship, citizens of India and Nepal can freely enter and exit both countries without requiring a visa.

 While this is a straightforward thing, it often leads to some usual questions.
 Even though I knew Indians do not need a visa, I was left confused when I entered Nepal.

 When I reached the Indian side of the border checkpoint, I asked the officers whether they would stamp my passport.
 The answer was negative.
 “So, there’s no mention on my passport that I entered Nepal?”
 I asked again.

 The officer on duty made it clear that Indians don’t need to get their passport stamped upon entry on either side of the border.
 Which means, you can just enter and exit both countries anytime.